joanFaseDev/nft-preview-card/README-template.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements

+### The challenger

+Hi everyone!
+First and foremost i want you to know that english isn't my first language and, even if i do try to make myself clear and explain my process as well as possible, there's still a high chance i'll do mispellings or grammatical errors.
+If that happen, please forgive me.

+That being said, this is my fourth project from Frontend Mentor.
+You should know i'm an aspiring front-end developper which means i'm not a very good source to learn web development.
+Yet, i do my best to tackle each project seriously and explain my thought process so that maybe one day it could be of some help to someone.
+It's also important to me because i want to be able to come back to these README files to see my progress / search references / take a different approach / etc

+Sorry for the long introduction.
+Without further delay, let's dig in!

 ### Screenshot

 ![](./screenshot.jpg)

 Add a screenshot of your solution.
 The easiest way to do this is to use Firefox to view your project, right-click the page and select "Take a Screenshot".
 You can choose either a full-height screenshot or a cropped one based on how long the page is.
 If it's very long, it might be best to crop it.

 Alternatively, you can use a tool like [FireShot](https://getfireshot.com/) to take the screenshot.
 FireShot has a free option, so you don't need to purchase it.

 Then crop/optimize/edit your image however you like, add it to your project, and update the file path in the image above.